crohr/pkgr/README.md

 [Puppet](http://www.puppetlabs.com/) to configure your servers, you have to run two different processes to configure your infrastructure.

-Another issue with Capistrano is that the hook system is not that powerful.
-Compare that with the pre/post-install/upgrade/uninstall steps that you can define in a RPM or DEB package, and you'll quickly see the advantage of letting a robust package manager such as `apt` or `yum` handle all those things for you in a reliable manner.

-Last thing, once you built your RPM or DEB package and you tested that it works once, you can deploy it on any number of servers at any time and you're sure that it will install the required package dependencies, run the hooks, and put the files in the directories you specified, creating them as needed.
+Also, once you built your DEB package and you tested that it works once, you can deploy it on any number of servers at any time and you're sure that it will install the required package dependencies, run the hooks, and put the files in the directories you specified, creating them as needed.
 Then, you can downgrade or uninstall the whole application in one command.

-## What you'll end up with
+## What this does

-* an `init.d` script, based on your Procfile `web` entry, to easily start/stop/restart your app, and make it load when the server boots;

-* an executable to manually start the server, your rake tasks, or access the console;
+* Uses Heroku buildpacks to embed all your dependencies within the debian package.
+That way, no need to mess with stale system dependencies, and no need to install anything by hand.
+Also, we get for free all the hard work done by Heroku developers to make sure your app runs fine in an isolated way.

+* Gives you a nice executable, which closely replicates the Heroku toolbelt utility.
+For instance, assuming you're packaging an app called `my-app`, you can do the following:

+        my-app config:set VAR=value
+        my-app config:get VAR
+        my-app run [procfile process]
+        my-app scale web=1 worker=1
+        ...

+* You app will reside in `/opt/app-name`.

+* You'll also get a upstart based initialization script that you can use directly.

-* your configuration files will be available in `/etc/app-name/*.yml`;
+* Logs will be stored in `/var/log/app-name/`, with a proper logrotate config automatically added.

-* defaults for your app (host, port, etc.) can be setup in `/etc/default/app-name`;
+* Config files can be added in `/etc/app-name/`

-* a proper `logrotate` file will be created for you, so that your log files don't eat all the disk space of your server;

-The default target installation directory for all the other app files will be `/opt/local/app-name`.
-This can be configured.

 ## Requirements

-* You must have a Procfile (TODO: ref to heroku doc).
+* You must have a Procfile.

-* Your application must be checked into a **Git** repository.
-Your name and email is taken from the git configuration, and the changelog is populated based on the git log between two versions.

-## Development

-Install pkgr dependencies:

-    bundle install
-    bundle exec rake

-Generate pkgr native packages with:

-    cd omnibus-pkgr/
-    vagrant up ubuntu-12.04 && vagrant up ubuntu-10.04
-    ls -al pkgr/
+* Your application must be Heroku compatible, meaning you should be able to set your main app's configuration via environment variables.

 ## Authors